Big & Rich coming to the Tyson Events Center

-SIOUX CITY -- The country music duo Big & Rich will be coming to the Tyson Events Center, 401 Gordon Drive, on Sept.
-16. They will be joined by special guests Troy and DJ Sinister.
+The country music duo Big & Rich will perform at the Tyson Events Center, 401 Gordon Drive, on Sept.
+16. They are joined by special guests Troy and DJ Sinister.

 The concert is a "Sioux City Collaboration" between the Hard Rock Hotel & Casino - Sioux City and the Tyson Events Center.